Kylan Boswell: College career

+Arizona (2022-24)

 Boswell reclassified as a high school student, forgoing his senior year of high school.
 As the youngest player in college basketball in 2022, Boswell completed his freshman year at 17.

-In March 2023, Boswell was awarded the Pac-12 Freshman of the Week.
+In March 2023, Boswell was named Pac-12 Freshman of the Week.

+Illinois (2024-26)

 After two years at Arizona, Boswell transferred to Illinois.

+In January 2026, Boswell broke his shooting hand in practice and missed the next seven games before returning to play against the University of Indiana on February 15th.

+Professional career

+After going undrafted in the 2026 NBA draft, Boswell signed a two-way contract with the Charlotte Hornets on June 25, 2026.